 Romania court postpones verdict for leader in graft trial

-Prosecutors accuse Dragnea, at the time a government official, of intervening from 2008-2010 to keep two women on the payroll of a family welfare agency, even though they were employed by his party.
-The women have admitted working for the party although they received their salaries from the welfare agency.
+Prosecutors accuse Dragnea, at the time a government official, of intervening from 2006-2012 to keep two women on the payroll of a family welfare agency, even though they were working for his party instead.
+The women have confirmed the scheme.